JonTDean/Lesson10-Is-Horrible/README.md

 		* A Read Only Field with a Type of **Float** named **taxAmountTotal**.
 This is set when the **payCheck** and **currentTaxRate** is set.

 3. In the development field, recreating something that exists is bad practice and only horrible developers would even suggest doing that.
-Because we are amazing developers let's use this site and connect to it's [API service](https://taxee.io/dashboard).
+Because we are amazing developers (and not savages developing on the *Commodore 64*) let's use this site and connect to it's [API service](https://taxee.io/dashboard).

-4. Now since this is a Web Development class learning how to fetch an API should be one of the first things we learn after the basics.
+4. Now since this is a Web Development class, learning how to fetch an API should be one of the first things we learn after the basics.
 If you want to read up on how to retreive data from an exposed API [go here for fetch in .net](https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client).
 Learning to read the documentation is necessary as a developer skill.

-5. The User Story (flow of the programs actions) should perform like this.
+5. The User Story (flow of the programs actions, when someone is using the Application) should perform like this.

 	1. Start Application